 Why are they called chicken fingers?

-Let’s talk about why these are called chicken fingers.
-Since chickens don’t have fingers…not to worry…these are not a chicken’s fingers.
+Let’s talk about how these got their name.
+Since chickens don’t have fingers…not to worry…these are not the fingers of a chicken.
 Chicken Fingers are boneless, skinless pieces of chicken breast that have been cut into long strips.
 The strips are breaded and deep fried.
 Some people say they look like “fingers” because of their shape.
-Chicken fingers are also called chicken strips or chicken tenders.
+They are also called chicken strips or chicken tenders.

 How do you make chicken fingers?